DataDog/datadog-api-client-java/api_docs/v1/GcpIntegrationApi.md

 Update a Datadog-GCP integrations host_filters and/or automute.
 Requires a `project_id` and `client_email`, however these fields cannot be updated.
-If you need to update these fields please delete and use the create (POST) endpoint.
+If you need to update these fields, delete and use the create (`POST`) endpoint.
 The unspecified fields will keep their original values.

 ### Example